Crivaledaz/Mattermost-LDAP/README.md

 See Limitation section for more information.

-## Docker-Compose setup

-The easiest way to setup Mattermost-LDAP is using the docker-compose implementation.
-Two docker-compose files are available in this repository :
+## Quick Start - Demonstration

+To test and try Mattermost-LDAP, you can use the demonstration available in the `Demo/` folder.
+This demonstration is based on a docker-compose implementation describe in the `Demo/docker-compose.yaml` file.

-- `Demo/docker-compose.yaml` : To test and try Mattermost-LDAP.
-This docker-compose file instantiate a Mattermost Server from the official preview image provides by Mattermost and a Mattemrost-LDAP pre-configured server with a PostgreSQL database.
+This docker-compose file instantiate a Mattermost Server from the official preview image provides by Mattermost, a Mattemrost-LDAP pre-configured server with a PostgreSQL database and an OpenLDAP server with a test user : John DOE.

-- `docker-compose.yaml` : For production use.
-This docker-compose file only setup Mattermost-LDAP with an Apache server and a PostgreSQL database.
-This implementation uses an embedded Oauth server, which can be configured by environment variables.
+To try Mattermost-LDAP, please read the following instructions.

 ### Requirements

-To use docker-compose implementation, you need to install Docker and Docker compose.
-For CentOS 8 and Fedora, it is recommended to use Podman and Podman compose instead of Docker and Docker compose.
+Firstly, to use docker-compose, you need to install Docker and Docker compose.

+*Note* : For CentOS 8 and Fedora, it is recommended to use Podman and Podman compose instead of Docker and Docker compose.

 For more information about Docker installation, see official guide : https://docs.docker.com/engine/install/